Have you ever had a Pension Transfer with Royal Scottish Assurance?

 Some providers such as Royal Scottish Assurance promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Royal Scottish Assurance.

-Were you mis-advised by Royal Scottish Assurance about Transferring your pension?
+Were you mis-told by Royal Scottish Assurance about Transferring your pension?

-You may have been mis-sold your Pension Transfer by Royal Scottish Assurance if any of the following statements are relevant to you:
+You may have been mis-sold your Pension Transfer by Royal Scottish Assurance if any of the following reasons for complaint are relevant to you:

-- I was encouraged or mis-informed by Royal Scottish Assurance to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-advised by Royal Scottish Assurance to transfer my workplace pension regardless of it not being in my best interest.

-- I was not informed or given information by Royal Scottish Assurance about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not told or given information by Royal Scottish Assurance about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not advised or advised byRoyal Scottish Assurance that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not told or told byRoyal Scottish Assurance that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.

 - I felt pressured by Royal Scottish Assurance into transferring my pension even though it posed a higher risk.